Category Archives: Residential Roofing

 13) Incorrect Shingle Overhang

 The correct measurement for shingle overhang (at the eaves) is 7-10mm.
 Any size over 11mm may result in severe roof wind damage during inclement weather.
-On the flip side, anything under 6mm invites water penetration of the roof deck, which ultimately causes severe leaks.

 14) Incorrect Shingle Exposure